Command Overview

 Top Previous Next

 TwainSave can take various command line options.
-The only required command-line option is -f (the name of the image file to be saved).
+The only required command-line option is -filename (the name of the image file to be saved).
 Otherwise, TwainSave uses the default setting for the option if the option is not specified.
 If TwainSave detects that an illegal command-line option is given, a dialog is displayed that has a summary of all the commands, and the TwainSave program is terminated.

 When producing Acrobat PDF files, TwainSave has various options including setting the producer, keywords, encryption, and other useful PDF options.
 The options that are PDF specific start named -pdfxxxx where "xxxx" is the option.